Terminator-J/crdroid_install_docs/10/enchilada.md

 - Step 6: Disconnect the USB cable, navigate back to the top level menu of recovery on the phone, and choose "Reboot system now" to continue using crDroid.

-_Please see the support forum & Telegram group links on the download page if you are unable to complete the instructions successfully._

-_(Instructions adapted with permission from the dynamic partitions conversion guide originally by jabashque and AnierinBliss, with extensive adaptation & updating over the years by Terminator_J)._
+_(Instructions adapted with permission from the dynamic partitions conversion guide originally by jabashque and AnierinBliss, with extensive adaptation & updating over the years by Terminator\_J)._